When And How Did Thomas Edison Die

 Embrace Experimentation and Learn from Failure

-Foster Collaboration and Build a Diverse Team
+encourage Collaboration and Build a Diverse Team

 Edison's success was not solely due to his own genius.
 He surrounded himself with a team of talented individuals who brought diverse skills and perspectives to the table.
-Build a team that includes people with different backgrounds, experiences, and expertise.
+Now, build a team that includes people with different backgrounds, experiences, and expertise.
 Encourage collaboration and open communication.
 Create a culture where everyone feels comfortable sharing their ideas and challenging assumptions.

 Focus on Solving Real-World Problems